These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 T6B04 (B)

-Which of these components is made of three layers of semiconductor material?
+Which of the following components can be made of three layers of semiconductor material?

 T6B05 (A)